Discover Amsterdam

 Image from Yuliya P

-Step out of the Moco Museum and into the playful garden filled with various art contemporary pieces.
-Perfect for capturing on camera, these incredible works are best described as magical sculptures.
+Step out of the Moco Museum and into the playful garden filled with contemporary art pieces.
+These incredible works are best described as magical sculptures, perfect for capturing on camera.
 Admire the enormous red gummy bear by Whisbe or Fidia's 'Freaky Mouse'.
-The garden regularly changes the artworks on display, so there’ll always be something inspiring and new to see each time you return.
+The garden regularly changes the artwork on display, so there’ll always be something inspiring and new to see each time you return.

 Huis Vasari